junaid1460/git-keep/README.md

 # Terminal quick logger
-logging important information to local repository. with little automation.
+logging important information to local repository, with little automation.

 ## How to
  - clone this repository and add it to path